What is a Tax Lien and How Do You Resolve It?

 How does a tax lien affect your business?

-More importantly, the lien will be attached to your current assets and any future assets you own.
-That means the IRS can claim your property, vehicle, or securities to recoup their loss.
+• Assets are at risk: A lien will be attached to your current assets and any future assets you own.
+That means the IRS can claim your property, vehicle, or securities to recover the loss.
 It will also attach to all your business property, including your accounts receivable.
-When the IRS takes an asset to recover payment, that’s called a levy.

 It’s never too early to start tax planning, so be proactive to ensure you’re always in compliance.